 The Company has incurred operating losses and negative cash flows from operations since our inception.
-As of June 30, 2016, we had cash and cash equivalents of \$831,658.
+As of September 30, 2016, we had cash and cash equivalents of \$319,930.
+In October 2016, we raised an additional \$500,000 (see note 8) to be utilized to fund operations.
 The Company anticipates that it will continue to incur net losses into the foreseeable future as it continues to advance and develop a number of potential drug candidates into preclinical development activities and expands its corporate infrastructure which includes the costs associated with being a public company.
 Without additional funding, management believes that the Company will not have sufficient funds to meet its obligations within one year after the date the consolidated financial statements are issued.
 These conditions give rise to substantial doubt as to the Company's ability to continue as a going concern.
 The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-The Company plans to continue to fund its losses from operations and capital funding needs through public or private equity or debt financings, strategic collaborations, licensing arrangements, asset sales, government grants or other arrangements.
+The Company plans to continue to fund its operations and capital funding needs through public or private equity or debt financings, strategic collaborations, licensing arrangements, asset sales, government grants or other arrangements.
 However, the Company cannot be sure that such additional funds will be available on reasonable terms, or at all.
 If the Company raises additional funds by issuing equity securities, substantial dilution to existing stockholders would result.
-If the Company is unable to secure adequate additional funding, the Company may be forced to make a reduction in spending, extend payment terms with suppliers, liquidate assets where possible, and/or suspend or curtail planned programs.
+If the Company is unable to secure adequate additional funding, the Company may be forced to make a reduction in spending, extend payment terms with suppliers, liquidate assets where possible, and/or suspend or curtail planned programs